cloudmesh-community/fa18-523-52/project-report/report.md

 important to have variable datasets such as these.
 Having so improves the accuracy of other diagnoses because of the increased comparison amongst individual units of data.
 It emphasizes that no matter the location, there can be many different types of apparent disease types.
 Another created image is the visual of density among three data features.
-I chose to generate this graph with all three features along separate axes.
+We chose to generate this graph with all three features along separate axes.
 The figure below indicates these results +@fig:subplots52.

 ![Subplots](images/subplots.png){#fig:subplots52}

-Using KNIME's analytical platform, I was able to use defined algorithms to further expand my visualizations.
-One algorithm I explored was that of parallel coordinates.
+Using KNIME's analytical platform, we was able to use defined algorithms to further expand my visualizations.
+One algorithm we explored was that of parallel coordinates.
 Parallel coordinates is a graph that exemplifies the many differences between multiple variables and features.
 In the graph I've generated, the age and sex features are placed on their own axes.
 The lines that connect the two features together are the actual values of the two features.
 Each line can be